S0c5/evilKeyboard/README.md

 ### Preparing the Arduino

-now prepare your arduino one [hacking the firmware ], we need put the arduino one in DFU mode for flash the 'atmega16u2'  with the correct firmware (you could see the firmware necesary in the folder firmware);
+Now prepare your arduino one [hacking the firmware ], we need to put the arduino one in DFU mode to flash the 'atmega16u2'  with the correct firmware (you could see the firmware necesary in the folder firmware);

 1. **DFU MODE**: you need to determinate wich is the version of your arduino one have, why? the version determine what is the correct way for put the arduino in dfu mode.